Samsung/tizen-docs/docs/application/vstools/tools/dotnet-diagnostics.md

    - If everything is ok then the application starts and it starts collecting the trace.
-       - If application is not running already in the device/emulator then **trace** will be collected from application startup.
+       - If application is not already running in the device/emulator then trace will be collected from application startup.
-       - If application is already running in the device/emulator then **trace** will be collected from there on.
+       - If application is already running in the device/emulator then trace will be collected from there on.

      ![Tizen application running](media/dotnet-trace-collect.png)

    - Press **Stop Trace** button above to stop and generate the trace file.

-   - Once the trace file is generated, a message popup is shown to inform the user, and the file is added to the gcdump file list in **Dump Explorer window**.
+   - Once the trace file is generated, a message popup is shown to inform the user, and the file is added to the gcdump file list in **Dump Explorer** window.

 ### Step 2.
 Analyze the trace file
    - The GUI application provides different tools for different **Format** to view the trace diagnostics data.
    - **nettrace**
-       - Double click the trace (.nettrace) file in **Trace Explorer window**.
+       - Double click the trace (.nettrace) file in **Trace Explorer** window.
 It will open the file in **PerfView** tool.
        ![trace PerfView analysis view](media/dotnet-trace-perfview.png)
-       - Right click the trace file in **Trace Explorer window** and select **Open With Editor**.
+       - Right click the trace file in **Trace Explorer** window and select **Open With Editor**.
 It will open the file in **Visual Studio**.
        ![trace VS analysis view](media/dotnet-trace-vs.png)
    - **speedscope**
-       - Double click the trace (.speedscope.json) file in **Trace Explorer window**.
+       - Double click the trace (.speedscope.json) file in **Trace Explorer** window.
 It will open the file in **speedscope web** tool.
        ![trace SpeedScope analysis view](media/dotnet-trace-speedscope.png)
    - **chromium**
    Open Google Chrome and type **chrome://tracing** or Microsoft Edge browser and type **edge://tracing**.